smsophiemi/ECS-171-Final-Project/README.md

 ## Abstract
 The dataset we are using records the standardized test scores of high school students in the United States in various subjects and some personal identification details of each student. (https://www.kaggle.com/datasets/spscientist/students-performance-in-exams)

-# NOTE: the data was created by Royce Kimmons, who created it as a fictional data set.
+NOTE: the data was created by Royce Kimmons, who created it as a fictional data set.
 So all the observations are generated and do not represent real people.

 In this project, we would like to use this data to understand the influence of the parents' background, test preparation, and other factors on a student's performance on high school standardized tests in order to create a model to predict how well students will do in the future.

 Additionally, this will help us gain a better understanding as to why admissions officers argued standardized testing isn't a fair measure of admissions.

 # Figures
-- Figures (of your choosing to help with the narration of your story) with legends (similar to a scientific paper) For reference you search machine learning and your model in google scholar for reference examples.

-Using the equations below, we determined the fit of our model by calculating the mispredictions
+## Equations used for comparing error
 - Precision = $\frac{TP}{TP + FP}$
 - Recall = $\frac{TP}{TP + FN}$
 - Accuracy = $\frac{TP + TN}{TP + FP + TN + FN}$
 - Mispredictions = $\frac{FP + FN}{TP + FP + TN + FN}$

-[todo]
+## ```pairplot``` with all dataset attributes
 ![pairplot](pairplot.png)

+## ```heatmap``` displaying the correlation coefficients of all dataset attributes
 ![heatmap](heatmap.png)

+## graph showing how to compare training and testing error to determine overfitting/underfitting
 ![comparing model complexity](model_complexity_graph.png)

 # Methods